Is it reasonable to ask women to avoid oral sex during pregnancy to help stop the spread of herpes?

 Using a condom during vaginal, anal, or oral sex can also help prevent the spread of herpes, whether lesions are visible or not.

-A “dental dam” can also provide some protection against herpes and other STIs during oral sex.
+A “” can also provide some protection against herpes and other STIs during oral sex.

 If a woman contracts genital herpes, her doctor can prescribe antiviral medications during pregnancy to help lower the risk of transmission to her fetus or newborn infant.